-According to a PwC report (PwC Global, 2020), global investment in FinTech would reach more than US\$12 billion in 2020.
-In addition, 88% of global financial services firms express concern that they will lose revenue to FinTech innovators (Vermeulen, 2017).
-Today, many universities around the globe have recognized the need for FinTech preparedness of their students, and have responded by offering related education and training (see endnote 1) (Earls, 2019; Sung, Leong, Sironi, O'Reilly, & McMillan, 2019; University of Sussex, 2021).
+Due to the tremendous growth of FinTech, many universities around the globe have recognized the need for FinTech preparedness of their students, and have responded by offering related education and training (see endnote 1) (Earls, 2019; Poon, Pond, & Tang, 2024; Sung, Leong, Sironi, O'Reilly, & McMillan, 2019; University of Sussex, 2021).
 (To avoid verbosity, when appropriate, we will collectively refer to education and training as "study" or "studies".)
-In the U.S. and the U.K., driven by student demand, leading business schools in top-tier educational institutions (e.g., Harvard University, Stanford University, New York University, Columbia University, University of Pennsylvania, Massachusetts Institute of Technology, University of Cambridge, University of Oxford, Imperial College London, London School of Economics, and University College London) are now offering FinTech studies to their students.
+In the U.S. and the U.K., driven by student and industry demands, leading business schools in top-tier educational institutions (e.g., Harvard University, Stanford University, New York University, Columbia University, University of Pennsylvania,

+Massachusetts Institute of Technology, University of Cambridge, University of Oxford, Imperial College London, London School of Economics, and University College London) are now offering FinTech studies to their students.
 In the past, students were longing to go into investment banking or in the trading side, but now many of them are more interested in business innovation (e.g., FinTech) (Irrera, 2017).